Singapore shares open higher on Tuesday

 Find out more at btsub.sg/btdeal

+The index was lifted by the S&P 500 Index closing at a record high with less damage than originally feared from Hurricane Irma supporting the case for a gradually improving US economy.

-About 31 million shares worth S$30 million in total changed hands, which worked out to an average unit price of S$0.99 per share.
+About 63 million shares worth S$62 million in total changed hands, which worked out to an average unit price of S$0.97 per share.

-The most actively traded stock was Artivision Tech, which traded at S$0.012 with 3.8 million shares changing hands.
+The most actively traded stock was Jiutian Chemical, which traded at S$0.038 with 8.1 million shares changing hands.

-Regional markets such as Japan's Topix index swung between gains and losses as of 9.10am in Tokyo, while South Korea's Kospi index rose 0.2 per cent.
-Australia's S&P/ASX 200 Index slipped about 0.1 per cent, Bloomberg reported.
+In regional markets, Japan's Topix index advanced 1.1 per cent as at 9.12am in Tokyo while South Korea's Kospi index advanced 0.3 per cent.
+Australia's S&P/ASX 200 Index added 0.4 per cent, Bloomberg reported.

 Subscribe to The Business Times today to receive your very own Nespresso Inissia coffee machine worth $188.